LayerAkira/kurosawa_akira/README.md

 It ensures that routers maintain required balances to be able to route orders to exchange.

 Note that transfer_to_core designed to avoid giving explicit access for executor contract to mint tokens in LayerAkiraCore

+# General flow

+Clients sign ofchain typed messages that represent trading actions and submit them to LayerAkira exchange (offchain matching engine).
+Matching engine process events and publish results of actions into the smart contracts.